tcoffey1/tcoffey1/README.md

 Hi 👋 I'm Tadhg Coffey, a versatile Frontend Developer based in San Francisco.
-I spent the past 8 years at Rocket Lawyer on the Acuisition Team, building, maintaining and updating https://www.rocketlawyer.com.
+I spent the past 8 years at Rocket Lawyer on the Marketing and Customer Acquisition Teams, building, maintaining and updating https://www.rocketlawyer.com.

 I have a background in architecture, design and product management; and thrive in positions that are technical, creative and encourage cross-team collaboration.